lsst-dm/dmtn-249/index.rst

 .. note::
    This section is a stub.
 It may be expanded on a future ticket.

-- Attaching Datastore records to DatasetRef objects makes it more natural to for QuantumGraph to hold Datastore records, which it currently does for overall-inputs only, in separate per-quantum containers.
+- Attaching Datastore records to :class:`DatasetRef` objects makes it more natural to for :class:`lsst.pipe.base.QuantumGraph` to hold :class:`Datastore` records, which it currently does for overall-inputs only, in separate per-quantum containers.
-  Including predicted Datastore records for intermediate and output datasets may also help with storage class conversions, by allowing us to also drop special mapping of dataset type definitions recently added on :jira:`DM-37995` - the key question is whether `Datastore` needs to know the Registry storage class for for a particular dataset type if it also has the `Datastore` records.
+  Including predicted :class:`Datastore` records for intermediate and output datasets may also help with storage class conversions, by allowing us to also drop special mapping of dataset type definitions recently added on :jira:`DM-37995` - the key question is whether :class:`Datastore` needs to know the :class:`Registry` storage class for for a particular dataset type if it also has the :class:`Datastore` records.
-  If it does not, then this may also open up a path to sidestepping storage class migration problems - the Registry storage class for a dataset type could become merely the default for when a storage class is not provided, as we'd always use Datastore records to identify what is on disk on a dataset-by-dataset basis.
+  If it does not, then this may also open up a path to sidestepping storage class migration problems - the :class:`Registry` storage class for a dataset type could become merely the default for when a storage class is not provided, as we'd always use :class:`Datastore` records to identify what is on disk on a dataset-by-dataset basis.

 - If journal files point to QuantumGraphs sometimes, those QuantumGraphs should be considered part of the data repository.
   This will require additional design work.

-- This naturally flows into having pipetask (or a replacement, so we can deprecate a lot of stuff at once instead of piecemeal) use QuantumBackedButler.
+- This naturally flows into having ``pipetask`` (or a replacement, so we can deprecate a lot of stuff at once instead of piecemeal) use :class:`QuantumBackedButler`.

 ..
 Make in-text citations with: :cite:`bibkey`.
 ..
 Uncomment to use citations